Tattoo Artist

 My mother is an artist and I would love for her to design me a tattoo.
 She is willing to learn about the techniques involved, but I am sure it will not be so simple.
 Will tattoo artists be willing to use my mother's design as is or modify it to work?

-Asked by Alison over 11 years ago
+Asked by Alison almost 13 years ago

 It depends on the finished product your mother creates.
 If it's tattooable, then most artists will honor that.
 If certain modifications need to be made to make it a more tattooable image, then they may have to make changes.
 Not all drawings can be tattooed; things with extremely small detail, or smaller images with a lot of detail, don't hold up over time as well as images with larger areas and details.